Gateways to Tractability for Satisfiability in Pearl's Causal Hierarchy: Introduction

 Beyond \textsc{Satisfiability}, the parameterized complexity paradigm has been employed in several works studying another central problem in the area of causality: \textsc{Bayesian Network Structure Learning}.
-This line of research was initiated by~\citet{OrdyniakS13}, with recent contributions considering a broad range of parameterizations as well as variations of the problem~\citep{GanianK21,GruttemeierKM21,GruttemeierKM21polyt,GruttemeierK22}.
-The complexity of the related \textsc{Causal Discovery} problem was recently studied by~\citet{GanianKS24}.
+This line of research was initiated by Ordyniak and Szeider~\cite{OrdyniakS13}, with recent contributions considering a broad range of parameterizations as well as variations of the problem (Ganian \& Korchemna~\cite{GanianK21}, Grüttemeier et al.~\cite{GruttemeierKM21,GruttemeierKM21polyt}, and Grüttemeier \& Komusiewicz~\cite{GruttemeierK22}).
+The complexity of the related \textsc{Causal Discovery} problem was recently studied by~Ganian et al.~\cite{GanianKS24}.

 Beyond the aforementioned prominent applications in \textsc{Boolean Satisfiability} and \textsc{Constraint Satisfaction}, primal treewidth has been used as a natural means of capturing structural properties of inputs in a variety of other settings as well.
 Examples of this in the broad AI area include its applications in \textsc{Integer Linear Programming}~\citep{GanianOR17,GanianO18}, \textsc{Hedonic Games}~\citep{Peters16a,HanakaL22}, \textsc{Matrix Completion}~\citep{GanianHKOS22}, \textsc{Answer Set Programming}~\citep{FichteH18}, and \textsc{Resource Allocation}~\citep{EibenGHO23}.
 We note that the treewidth-based algorithms in all of the aforementioned works rely on dynamic programming, which is fundamentally different from the technique employed to achieve our Results \textbf{(1)} and~\textbf{(2)}.